 With the Green Kindergarten Network, environmental education begins on the level of pre-school education.
 Environmentally conscious behaviour has been in the focus for some time in kindergarten education.
 Important centres of environmentally sensitive kindergarten pedagogy have emerged in recent years, together with the necessary intellectual and material infrastructure.
-The ministries responsible for the environment and education published a yearly tender for the title of Green Kindergarten; to date, approximately 425 such titles have been awarded.
-The two ministries support environmental education in kindergartens with the introduction of new programmes for the awarded kindergartens.
+Every year since 2006 the ministries responsible for the environment and education published a tender for the title of Green Kindergarten.
+By 2013 already 515 kindergartens have been awarded this title.

 The Hungarian Network of Ecological Schools has been operating in Hungary since March 2000 as part of an international network under the auspices of the OECD-CERI ENSI project.
 The network provides a platform for cooperation, exchange of information and organizational assistance to schools dedicated to environmental education.
-The Ecological School programme has been in place since March 2000 through the coordination of the Programme and Curriculum Development Centre of the Hungarian Institute for Educational Research and Development (OFI) (formerly the National Institute of Public Education) and the professional and financial support of the ministries responsible for the environment and education.
+The Ecological School programme has been in place since March 2000 through the coordination of the Programme and Curriculum Development Centre of the Hungarian Institute for Educational Research and Development (OFI) (formerly the National Institute of Public Education) and the ministries responsible for the environment and education.
 The two ministries have been publishing a tender every year since 2004 for the OFI title of Ecological School.
-All Hungarian public educational institutions are eligible for the title; to date, 500 titles have been awarded.
+All Hungarian public educational institutions are eligible for the title.
+Since 2012 the title of Perpetual Eco-School may be awarded.
+By the beginning of 2013 there were 416 Eco-Schools and 146 Perpetual Eco-Schools, so altogether there were 562 institutions that have had this title.

 Short-term, in situ curricular environmental educational cycles are carried out in the framework of the Forest School Programme.
 The forest kindergarten, school service providers provide appropriate locations in the entire territory of the country for the implementation of forest kindergarten and school programmes.
 Both the contents and methods of the programme are closely linked to the natural environment of the selected location.
-To date, 114 Forest Schools have received a certificate on the basis of the qualification performed by the Coordination Board consisting of the representatives of the institutions and organisations participating in the Forest School Programme.
+To date there are 99 forest schools registered by the National Federation of Environmental Education Centres.
 The 10 national park directorates (NPIs) operate forest schools at 19 locations.
-Forest schools are also operated by local and regional municipalities, forestries, NGOs.
+Forest schools are also operated by local and regional municipalities, forestries, entrepreneurs and NGOs.

 The forestry forest schools, i.e. service providers providing so-called forest pedagogical programmes maintained by the forestries, are also operated as part of the programme.
 The environmental education classes conducted at the forestry forest schools primarily focus on objectively conveying forest and forestry related topics from several points of view.
 The genuineness of the classes is principally attributable to the fact that the forestry shows, demonstrates the forest and forestry conducted on its own plant site.
 Currently there are nearly fifty such service units operating in the country.
 For the purpose of emphasising the importance of forest pedagogical services and establishing the quality guarantees of the service, the National Forestry Association operates its own qualification system under the professional auspices of the ministry responsible for rural development.